alexispomares/aleph-zero-validator/README.md

 docker logs -f {{yourNodeName}} --tail 20
 ```

 If you want to update your node, you need to first stop it quickly, pull the latest changes from the `aleph-node-runner` repo, and run the node again.
-Here's a script that does just that:
+Here's a script that does exactly that:

 ```bash
 docker stop {{yourNodeName}}